 āāā Ad Group: General plumbing (mixed intent, variable CPA)

 The algorithm tries to find one CPA target across wildly different conversion patterns.
-It fails.
+It can't.

 Correct structure: